How to connect to sharepoint online using powershell

 Install-Module -Name Microsoft.Online.SharePoint.PowerShell -Scope CurrentUser

-Get the admin url of your sharepoint organization.
-You can find the url from the browser address bar of sharepoint admin portal.
-For my organization, its https://mylab000-admin.sharepoint.com.
+• Retrieve the admin URL of your SharePoint organization.
+You can find the URL in the browser’s address bar of the SharePoint admin portal.
+For my organization, it’s https://mylab000-admin.sharepoint.com.

 Sharepoint Online admin url